 Wineglass Bay Loop

-Directions - Being a popular destination, the signage for Freycinet is easily spotted.
-To reach the car park simply follow Freycinet Drive through Coles Bay to the very end.
+Directions - Wineglass Bay a popular destination and the signage for Freycinet National Park is easily spotted as you drive along the east coast.
+To reach the car park for the walk, simply follow Freycinet Drive through Coles Bay to the very end.
 There is a large car park but on busy days be prepared to park in the overfill bays along the road.

 The Hike - After a sensational Bay of Fires Lodge Walk experience we had a couple of days before we were due to depart Tasmania so Hal suggested we find a place outside of the major cities to enjoy before heading down to Hobart.
 One area I had in mind was Freycinet National Park so twisted everyone's arms into staying in the area.
 I found a cool AirBnB in Dolphin Sands and after finishing the Bay of Fires we picked up the hire car and drove there in the dark.
 Seeing the photos online I knew we were right on the beach and the views across to Freycinet were amazing.
 What I should have checked in much greater detail was the route to Freycinet as I thought you could drive all the way to the end of Dolphin Sands but that was very wrong and we ended up being an hours drive from the park as we had to backtrack and loop around.